Resources in Your Content

 There are certain types of third party content that you don't need to seek permission to use (providing you follow a few basic guidelines):

 At Tuts+ we are free to use any items from Envato Elements in our content, providing we aren't giving the item itself away or including it in our source files (and providing we link back to the file in the content).

 - Creative Commons (CC) Content

 At Tuts+ we are free to use any CC work that allows commercial use.
 Any other types of CC license do not cover the way in which we use the content, so you must specifically use CC content that allows commercial usage.

 - GPL Code

-If you want to use stock photography, we prefer that you use Creative Commons images that are free for commercial use.
+If you want to use stock photography, we prefer that you use photos from Envato Elements or Creative Commons images that are free for commercial use.
 If you use Creative Commons imagery that is not free for commercial use, then we won't be able to use the photos.

 In some instances, you might want to ask permission from a photographer to use their work in your tutorial or course.
 While we would prefer not to have to do this, we are willing if there are no other photos available.
 In order to seek permission, you must have your editor contact the original author on your behalf.
 Please discuss this with your editor before you use the asset in your work.

 We encourage you to use freely available fonts in your tutorials and courses wherever possible, as it makes it simpler for readers to follow along.
 You can use commercial fonts, but:

 - You must own a license to use the font